 - fix hoisting of archives containing folders named same as top-level folder.
 These subfolders were being removed inappropriately. #2692 - Fall back gracefully when psutil fails to import.
-Disk and total time stats still available; memory and CPU time are not when psutil is unavailable. #2693 - Fix directory size computation not being recursive, use scandir for walk operations on py27 #2699 save complete parent recipe in info/recipe/parent for packages that are only outputs of a top-level package #2687
+Disk and total time stats still available; memory and CPU time are not when psutil is unavailable. #2693 - Fix directory size computation not being recursive, use scandir for walk operations on py27 #2699

-- · @mariusvniekerk - · @msarahan
+- @mariusvniekerk - @msarahan